 In this area there was a main period of subdivision in the 1910s and 1920s.
-Bungalow style housing was the predominant type constructed and many of these streets retain clusters of bungalows.
-A number of villas also remain throughout the area, demonstrating earlier types of residential development.
-Ongoing development, allowed under the predominant Residential 5 and 6a zones however, has resulted in a varied built character in many of these streets.
-The more varied built character makes it difficult to recommend the use of character overlays, however many of these streets have a very appealing ambience, contributed to by the relatively low density, well vegetated private gardens, the street layout and strong framework of street trees in many streets.
+Bungalow housing was the predominant type and many of these streets retain clusters of bungalows.
+A number of villas also remain, demonstrating earlier types of residential development.
+However, ongoing development, allowed under the predominant Residential 5 and 6a zones, has resulted in a varied built character in many of these streets.
+The diversity makes it difficult to recommend the use of character overlays, but many streets have a very appealing ambience, with relatively low density, well-planted private gardens, the street layout and a strong framework of trees.

-Based on survey work carried out, examples of streets that retain their earlier bungalow character most coherently include: Greenfield Road, Beckenham Road, Fernleigh Ave and Hollywood Ave.
-Some of these streets could be considered for a future residential character overlay as representative examples of the bungalow-lined streets built in this part of Mt Roskill in the 1910s, 1920s and 30s.
+Based on survey work, examples of streets that retain their earlier bungalow character most coherently include: Greenfield Road, Beckenham Road, Fernleigh Ave and Hollywood Ave.
+Some could be considered for a future residential character overlay as examples of the bungalow-lined streets built in this part of Mt Roskill in the 1910s, 1920s and 1930s.

-Further work required would include the preparation of a detailed character area evaluation, using Council's methodology.
-Maps are needed identifying location of existing bungalow type houses (to note character defining and supporting places) and the extent of any proposed overlay.
-Within the study timeframe it was not possible to complete all of this work.
+Further work would include a detailed character area evaluation, using the council's methodology.
+Maps are needed to identify existing bungalows (to note character defining and supporting places) and the extent of any proposed overlay.
+It was not possible to complete all this work in the timeframe.